fedspendingtransparency/usaspending-website/README.md

 ### Configuration File

 The `usaspending-website` folder provides a single configuration file named `GlobalConstants.js`.
 Here you may adjust the `API` property to use either a local api or the production api.
-By default, `npm run start` uses the local API url.
+By default, `npm run start` uses the local API url (`http://localhost:8000/api/`).
 To use the production API, simply overwrite the `API` property or rewrite the `npm` script to use `webpack.prod.config.js`.

 ### Build Application